New Orleans after Katrina: This nonprofit is still helping the city rebuild 15 years later - KTVZ

 “Policies made it harder for African American families to come back,” said Stoudt.

-Decades-old racial disparities and segregation before Katrina forced many Black families into less desirable neighbors that are not as safe from flooding and have lower home values.
+Decades-old racial disparities and segregation before Katrina forced many Black families into less desirable neighborhoods that are not as safe from flooding and have lower home values.

 “What you were given to rebuild was directly tied to what your house was worth, not how much it costs to rebuild,” Stoudt said.